dmx-systems/dmx-documentation/docs/devel.rst

     | Wording: DMX developers create *Plugins*.
     | *Application* on the other hand is not an explicit concept in DMX.
 In practice an application is a set of 1 or more plugins installed together.
 Existing plugins can be mixed to new applications.

-This guide describes how to develop plugins for the DMX platform.
+This guide describes how to develop DMX plugins.

-One specialty about a DMX plugin (green) is that it contains both, a frontend part (presentation) and a backend part (data model, business logic).
-To give you an impression what a DMX plugin can do, this might happen once it is installed:
+One specialty about a DMX plugin is that it can contain any part a traditional application is made of: a *Data Model*, *Business Logic* (server side), and a web frontend.
+To give you an impression what a DMX plugin can do, these might the effects once you install one:

 * The database contains additional *Types*.
 Some of them may appear in the menus of the DMX Webclient.
 E.g. the `dmx-notes` plugin creates the "Note" topic type.
 The type appears in the Webclient search/create dialog, so the user can create/edit/search notes now.
 * Customized detail renderings.
 E.g. the `dmx-datetime` plugin provides formaters/editors for date and time values.